mntsx/thoad/README.md

   Develop further backprop capabilities to improve PyTorch integration supporting a broad subset of the most commonly used operators.

 - **Advanced Optimization Framework**
-  Build an optimization module inspired by the design of `torch.optim`, with full support for higher-order gradients and flexible optimizer composition.
+  Build an optimization module inspired by the design of `torch.optim`, with full support for higher-order derivatives and flexible optimizer composition.

 - **PyTorch Integration**
   It would be exciting to eventually fully-integrate the package into the PyTorch framework, although it's unlikely to happen, since ensuring their coordinated stability would require relevant adjustments to the mentioned library.
 Specifically: